Approached with a healthy attitude, competing can have many positive benefits.

 Students can prepare numbers from private and/or semiprivate instruction.

-Students who wish to enter other competitions independently are welcome to do so with the understanding that their commitment to their group events entered through the School will always take priority.
+Students who wish to enter other competitions independently are welcome to do so with the understanding that group events must always take priority over solos events.